 - Understanding microbiomes and parasites – addressing the challenges of understanding how microbiomes interact with their hosts to drive both health and disease

 This area of research is transdisciplinary in nature and the division has strong links with research groups across the sciences and social sciences, as well as direct links with University Research Institutes.
 This includes:

 - Water Research Institute

 - Data Innovation Institute

-This division also has strong external affiliations with the Environment Agency and British Ecological Society, as well as multiple charities and non-government organisations.
+This division also has strong external affiliations with the Environment Agency, Natural Resource Wales, and British Ecological Society, as well as multiple charities and non-government organisations.

 We welcome approaches by potential fellowship applicants whose interests map onto the divisional research areas.